cjssdk/format/readme.md

 ```

-## Debug mode ##
+## Development mode ##

-> There is a global var `DEBUG` which activates additional consistency checks and protection logic not available in release mode.
+> There is a global var `DEVELOP` which activates additional consistency checks and protection logic not available in release mode.

 ## Contribution ##